 - With more than two decades of successful smile transformations under their belt, Invisalign is the oldest and most experienced clear aligner producer.

 - Invisalign typically works faster than traditional braces.

-- Invisalign is significantly more expensive than most at-home aligner brands (often $3,000 – $8,000), which presents a potential obstacle if you’re on a tight budget.
+- Invisalign is significantly more expensive than most at-home aligner brands ($5,000 on average), which presents a potential obstacle if you’re on a tight budget.

-- Treatment with Invisalign requires regular office visits, presenting a more substantial time commitment than at-home treatments.
+- Treatment with Invisalign requires regular office visits, so it’s a more substantial time commitment than at-home treatments.

 - Invisalign’s 12–18 month average treatment time may be shorter than braces, but it’s significantly longer than home aligner treatment.

 Which Clear Aligner Option is Best for You?

 We totally understand if seeing all these options feels overwhelming, especially since they look so similar at first glance.
 At the end of the day, we believe that two clear aligner services stand above the rest: Byte and Candid.